onfido/castor/CONTRIBUTING.md

     yarn jest --watch

-You can also filter to a single file if you want, like:
+You can also filter to a single file if you want:

     yarn jest --watch my-file